Cycling in perfect weather, exploring stud farms, Norman history, and cycling onto St. Brigid's land.

 Today was none of these.
 Today was perfect.
 Perfect light, no wind, and a long road to explore.

-When ambush came I startled and swerved awkwardly.
-He must have been hiding behind low hedge waiting for me to pass.
-He shot out, barking furiously and scuttled alongside expressing annoyance at the invader.
+When the ambush came I was startled and swerved awkwardly.
+He must have been hiding behind a low hedge waiting for me to pass.
+He shot out, barking furiously, and scuttled alongside expressing annoyance at the invader.
 I would love to suggest he was the size of an Irish wolfhound but perhaps Toto from Wizard of Oz is more accurate.
 By the time I realized my life was not in danger he was struggling to keep up.

-Maynooth Castle, my eventual destination, was the ancestral home of FitzGerald's and has seen many battles.
-I know the town well and like to think that at one time it was center of power in Ireland.
+Maynooth Castle, my eventual destination, was the ancestral home of the Fitzgeralds and has seen many battles.
+I know the town well and like to think that at one time it was the center of power in Ireland.
 An interesting aside is the coat of arms, still to be seen at the entrance to the castle, bears the symbol of two monkeys.
-The story goes that first Earl of FitzGerald was rescued from a fire by family pet monkey and animal has had pride of place ever since.
+The story goes that the first Earl of FitzGerald was rescued from a fire by a family pet monkey and the animal has had pride of place ever since.

-Many Irish people have names that indicate a Norman ancestry such as deLacy, FitzMaurice, FitzPatrick and of course, FitzGerald.
-Although Normans invaded and displaced people before them they also integrated and enriched cultural mix of the island.
-In end it was their independent thinking and, you could say, Irish-ness that caused so much upset to kings of England and would eventually lead to their downfall.
-Evidence of past is embedded throughout the landscape of this route.
+Many Irish people have names that indicate a Norman ancestry such as deLacy, FitzMaurice, FitzPatrick, and of course, FitzGerald.
+Although Normans invaded and displaced people before them they also integrated and enriched the cultural mix of the island.
+In the end, it was their independent thinking and, you could say, Irish-ness that caused so much upset to the kings of England and would eventually lead to their downfall.
+Evidence of the past is embedded throughout the landscape of this route.

-Further on, I come across old church at Rodanstown complete with yew trees and overgrown cemetery.
+Further on, I come across an old church at Rodanstown complete with yew trees and an overgrown cemetery.
 I stop to explore and try to make out names on old stones.
 They are too old and worn to reveal their details.
-It should be quiet and peaceful but crows and ravens above were having conference and created quite a racket.
-The road becomes a path and path becomes a track – this is cycleway - and I get back to the rhythm of the journey.
+It should be quiet and peaceful, but crows and ravens above were having a conference and created quite a racket.
+The road becomes a path and the path becomes a track – this is a cycleway - and I get back to the rhythm of the journey.